MedReflect: Teaching Medical LLMs to Self-Improve via Reflective Correction: Introduction

-A natural foundation for raising the above question lies in the fact that LLMs already possess extensive medical knowledge during pretraining \cite{vladika2024medreqal}.
-As previously discussed, when faced with complex medical problems, LLMs can be guided by external verifiers to rediscover the correct reasoning path.
-Interestingly, this mirrors the physician-like reasoning process in real-world diagnostics: careful deliberation that involves formulating an initial hypothesis, retrieving relevant medical knowledge, and then validating or revising conclusions through iterative reasoning.
+However, these approaches substitute external mechanisms for the model’s internal capabilities of knowledge localization and reasoning planning.
+This leads to a fundamental question: Can medical language models learn to generate hypotheses, retrieve relevant medical knowledge, and perform self-verification and correction—all within a single generation process?
+The motivation for raising this question is that LLMs already possess extensive medical knowledge during pretraining \cite{vladika2024medreqal}.
+As discussed above, when faced with complex medical problems, LLMs can be guided by external verifiers to rediscover the correct reasoning path.
+This resembles clinical reasoning in practice: careful deliberation that involves formulating an initial hypothesis, retrieving relevant medical knowledge, and then validating or revising conclusions through iterative reasoning, which reflects the meticulous thinking required in medical decision-making.
 An illustrative example is shown in Figure \ref{fig:Example}.
-Inspired by this cognitive process, if language models can learn the physician-like reasoning process, they are able to discover more accurate and appropriate answers through self-improvement, leading to improved performance on intricate professional tasks in the medical domain.